 - IPC support on Windows: where available (64bit Windows wheels and bundled libzmq when compiling from source, via wepoll), IPC should work on appropriate Windows versions. - Nicer reprs of contexts and sockets - Memory allocated by recv(copy=False) is no longer read-only - asyncio: Always reference current loop instead of attaching to the current loop at instantiation time.
-This fixes e.g. contexts and/or sockets instantiated prior to a call to asyncio.run. - ssh: \$PYZMQ\PARAMIKO\HOST\KEY\POLICY can be used to set the missing host key policy, e.g. AutoAdd.
+This fixes e.g. contexts and/or sockets instantiated prior to a call to asyncio.run. - ssh: \$PYZMQ_PARAMIKO_HOST_KEY_POLICY can be used to set the missing host key policy, e.g. AutoAdd.

-- Fix memory corruption in gevent integration - Fix memoryview(zmq.Frame) with cffi backend - Fix threadsafety issue when closing sockets asyncio: experimental support for Proactor eventloop if tornado 6.1 is available by running a selector in a background thread.
+- Fix memory corruption in gevent integration - Fix memoryview(zmq.Frame) with cffi backend - Fix threadsafety issue when closing sockets

-- pypy Windows wheels are 64b-only, following an update in cibuildwheel 2.0 - deprecate zmq.utils.jsonapi and remove support for non-stdlib json implementations in send/recv\json.
+- pypy Windows wheels are 64b-only, following an update in cibuildwheel 2.0 - deprecate zmq.utils.jsonapi and remove support for non-stdlib json implementations in send/recv_json.
 Custom serialization methods should be used instead.